 The need for first aid for sprains can present itself to any household.
 The need is especially common in a family with kids involved in sports.
 But the need can arise for anyone.

-An older person may take a fall and sprain a wrist or a knee.
-Hey, I even sprained an ankle – don't laugh – playing miniature golf!
+Even an older person may take a fall and sprain a wrist or a knee.
+Hey, I even sprained my ankle – don't laugh – playing miniature golf!

 So, what do we do for sprains?

 If one of us receives a sprain, we follow the basic first aid instructions found in any first aid book..
 Those instructions are summed up in the acronym RICE.

 This basic approach is best when applied as soon as possible.